The Irascibles: Life photograph

 Life magazine decided to publish a photo story for their January 15, 1951 edition, which would document the results of the competition and feature a photograph of the protesters.
 Life initially wanted to photograph the painters on the steps of the Metropolitan, with their paintings.
 They refused on the grounds that it would look like they were trying to enter the museum, but were being rebuffed.
 The magazine capitulated; art editor for Life, Dorothy Seiberling, sent photographer Nina Leen to photograph them at a studio on 44th Street.
 They assembled there on November 24, with only three of the original signatories being absent: Weldon Kees, Hans Hofmann, and Fritz Bultman.
 Pollock made a special trip with James Brooks for the session.

 Leen took twelve pictures, of which one appeared in Life.
 Barnett Newman had insisted that the group be photographed "like bankers".
 The artists were allowed to position themselves.
 Hedda Sterne, who had arrived late, is seen in the back (standing on a table).
 The only woman in the photograph, she would later describe the experience as "probably the worst thing that happened to me".
+“I am known more for that darn photo than for eighty years of work,” Sterne said a few years before she died.
+“If I had an ego, it would bother me.”
+What's more, she said, “it is a lie ...
+I was not an Abstract Expressionist.
+Nor was I an Irascible.”
 Painter Lee Krasner believed Sterne was allowed at the insistence of art dealer Betty Parsons, who represented many in the group.

 The caption to the published photograph referred to the group as solemn.
 It was true that many of the group had reservations at appearing in a mainstream media publication; Rothko especially.
 Yet none could have mistaken the consequences of Pollock's three-page spread in Life of August 8, 1949.
 Pollock's next show, opening November 21, 1949, at Betty Parsons Gallery, was an unmistakable triumph.
 Famously, Willem de Kooning was heard to say to Milton Resnick: "Look around.
 These are the big shots.
 Jackson has finally broken the ice."
 In the ensuing year, Betty Parsons sent Pollock checks totalling $6,508.23 on gross sales of over $10,000, at a time when more than two-thirds of American families lived on less than $4,000 per year.
 Pollock seems to have been invited to sign the Studio 35 open letter, at least in part, because of his notoriety, almost entirely attributable to the Life article.
 In the end the sitting was an uncomfortable accommodation between the system of values under which the artists had laboured and their desire for career success.